lineality/best_practice_pledge_template/README.md

 Nonpartisan policy and data coordination between local executives and administrations can be a cost effective way of preventing and managing problems and liabilities and of facilitating measurable progress.

-From a basic, noninvasive and non-controversial level of acknowledging the importance of specific questions, through to deeper levels of exchanging information and coordinating behaviors, a flexible framework or template can be supportive:
+A flexible framework or template can be supportive, for example from a basic, noninvasive, and non-controversial level of acknowledging the importance of specific questions, through to deeper levels of exchanging information and coordinating behaviors:

-A basic pledge (consistent with being restricted to recognizing questions) could have four sections:
+A basic best-practice pledge (consistent with being restricted to recognizing questions) could have four sections:

-## 1. A Values Statement Section:
+## 1. A Values Statements Section:
 - regarding participation in society and best practice principles: operationally defined: participation-items, setting-location items, definition-behavior items, contact-proximity items, and standard agreement items.

 ## 2. A Clarification Statements Section:
 - heading off policy predictably contentious topics and obstacles:
-- Clarifying historically unchallenged problems.
+- clarifying historically unchallenged problems.
-- Clarifying historically unaffirmed (neglected) constructive values.
+- clarifying historically unaffirmed (neglected) constructive values.

 ## 3. A Standard Error Report Section:
 - for auditing frequent areas of process failure

-## 4. A Macro Models Section:
+## 4. A Macro-Models Section:
 - important areas for agreements and audits